drfoxvet/drfoxvet-net/site/content/post/farming-and-consuming-with-less-harm-and-the-the-glyphosate-saga.md

 https://www.theequinedocumentalist.com/post/is-the-herbicide-glyphosate-causing-laminitis-and-chronic-illness-in-horses

+Pet Food Contamination

+Glyphosate has been detected in high fiber/cereal content cat and dog foods.
+Companion animal feeds contained 7.83 × 101–2.14 × 103 μg kg−1 glyphosate which is likely to result in pet exposure that is 4–12 times higher than that of humans on a per Kg basis. ( Jiang Zhao, Steven Pacenka, Jing Wu, et al. Detection of glyphosate residues in companion animal feeds.
+Environmental Pollution.
+2018; 243:1113-1118).

+ The prevalence of lymphoma and other cancers in companion animals, metabolic syndrome/obesity, intestinal dysbiosis and associated dermatological problems may be related to this herbicide contaminant in their food.

 Glyphosate Makes Harmful Algae Proliferate.
 See report by Brittanie L. Dabney, Reynaldo Patiño, Low-dose stimulation of growth of the harmful alga, Prymnesium parvum, by glyphosate and glyphosate-based herbicides.
 Harmful Algae, Volume 80, 2018, Pages 130-139, https://doi.org/10.1016/j.hal.2018.11.004.

 Ninety percent of corn grown in US and over 80% of soy crop is fed to farmed animals…much of being exported to China and other countries to feed factory farmed animals that are a potential source of pandemics, the highly pathogenic H5N1 avian influenza virus now decimating wild bird and land and sea mammals around the world.